bytebase/bytebase.com/content/docs/introduction/use-cases.md

 As the engineering team grows, there will form a platform team or a dedicated DBA team to manage the database infrastructure and support developers to interact with their application databases.
 Bytebase provides a centralized portal for Developers/DBAs/Platform Engineers to collaborate on database-related tasks such as reviewing database changes, querying data, backing up and restoring databases and etc.

+## Partitioned Database and Tables

+As data grows, databases and tables maybe partitioned into smaller chucks.
+Meanwhile, you still want to apply the same database change to all partitions.
+It's painful and error-prone to make sure a database change is consistently applied to each partition.
+Bytebase has [Database Group](/docs/concepts/batch-mode/#database-group) and can [change databases from database groups](/docs/change-database/batch-change/#change-databases-from-database-groups).

 ## Multi-Tenant Service

-A SaaS service may provision separate [tenant databases](/docs/concepts/tenant-database) for each of its tenants.
+A SaaS service may provision separate databases for each of its tenants.
 It's painful and error-prone to make sure a database change is consistently applied to each individual tenant's database.
-Bytebase provides [management capability](/docs/change-database/batch-change) to group those databases and manages the lifecycle of those databases in a single workflow.
+Bytebase has [Tenant database](/docs/concepts/batch-mode/#tenant-database) and can [change databases from multiple tenants](/docs/change-database/batch-change/#change-databases-from-multiple-tenants).

 ## Schema Enforcement and Engineering Excellence